-1.15 "Non-Benefited Subdistrict Land" means Subdistrict Land with no facility to receive delivery of groundwater withdrawn from a well or where the water consumed on the Subdistrict Land is only surface water or the consumptive use of groundwater pursuant to, and in compliance with, the provisions of a validly decreed plan for augmentation that addresses both the remedy of injurious stream depletions, including Post-Plan Injurious Depletions, and achieving and maintaining a Sustainable Water Supply in the Confined Aquifer, or Subdistrict Land receiving groundwater from wells operating only as alternate points of diversion for a surface water right.
-Some groundwater consumption may be only partially covered by a plan for augmentation in which case that land will be Subdistrict Land and will only be treated as nonbenefited to the extent valid augmentation exists for groundwater withdrawn.
-Non-Benefited Subdistrict Land will not be assessed by the Subdistrict or subject to Annual Service and User Fees.

-1.16 "Non-Exempt Well" means those structures making groundwater withdrawals that are subject to the Groundwater Rules.

-1.17 "Post-Plan Injurious Stream Depletions" means injurious stream depletions caused by the withdrawal of groundwater by Subdistrict Wells and calculated by the appropriate Response Functions or by some other method approved by the State Engineer that occur after the end of the ARP Year in which the groundwater withdrawal took place.

-1.18 "Response Area" has the same meaning as that defined by the State of Colorado's Groundwater Rules.
+- 1.14 "Non-Benefited Subdistrict Land" means Subdistrict Land with no facility to receive delivery of groundwater withdrawn from a well or where the water consumed on the Subdistrict Land is only surface water or the consumptive use of groundwater pursuant to, and in compliance with, the provisions of a validly decreed plan for augmentation that addresses both the remedy of injurious stream depletions, including Post-Plan Injurious Depletions, and achieving and maintaining a Sustainable Water Supply in the Confined Aquifer, or Subdistrict Land receiving groundwater from wells operating only as alternate points of diversion for a surface water right.
+Some groundwater consumption may be only partially covered by a plan for augmentation in which case that land will be Subdistrict Land and will only be treated as non-benefited to the extent valid augmentation exists for groundwater withdrawn.
+Non-Benefited Subdistrict Land will not be assessed by the Subdistrict or subject to Annual Service and User Fees. - 1.15 "Non-Exempt Well" means those structures making groundwater withdrawals that are subject to the Groundwater Rules. - 1.16 "Post-Plan Injurious Stream Depletions" means injurious stream depletions caused by the withdrawal of groundwater by Subdistrict Wells and calculated by the appropriate Response Functions or by some other method approved by the State Engineer that occur after the end of the ARP Year in which the groundwater withdrawal took place. - 1.17 "Response Area" has the same meaning as that defined by the State of Colorado's Groundwater Rules.

-1.19 "Response Functions" has the same meaning as that defined by the State of Colorado's Groundwater Rules.

-1.20 "RGDSS" has the same meaning as that defined by the State of Colorado's Groundwater Rules.

-1.21 "RGDSS Groundwater Model" has the same meaning as that defined by the State of Colorado's Groundwater Rules.

-1.22 "Rules and Regulations", unless referring to rules promulgated by the State Engineer, means Rules and Regulations duly adopted by the Subdistrict Board of Managers and approved by the Board of Directors of the Rio Grande Water Conservation District.

-1.23 "Subdistrict", unless referring to other Subdistricts in Water Division No. 3, means Special Improvement District No. 6 of the Rio Grande Water Conservation District as decreed by the District Court in and for Conejos County, Case No. 2018CV30014, October 4, 2018.

-1.24 "Subdistrict Land" means, pursuant to section 37-48-123(d), C.R.S., all lands that are within the exterior boundaries of the Subdistrict as decreed by the District Court in and for Conejos County, Case No. 2018CV30014, October 4, 2018.

-1.25 "Subdistrict Members" means individuals or entities that own Subdistrict Land.

-1.26 "Subdistrict Wells" means wells used by Subdistrict Members that were included in a Petition to Join the Subdistrict, or as such Wells may be lawfully changed in the future.

-1.27 "Sustainable Water Supply" has the same meaning as that defined by the State of Colorado's Groundwater Rules.
+- 1.18 "Response Functions" has the same meaning as that defined by the State of Colorado's Groundwater Rules. - 1.19 "RGDSS" has the same meaning as that defined by the State of Colorado's Groundwater Rules. - 1.20 "RGDSS Groundwater Model" has the same meaning as that defined by the State of Colorado's Groundwater Rules. - 1.21 "Rules and Regulations", unless referring to rules promulgated by the State Engineer, means Rules and Regulations duly adopted by the Subdistrict Board of Managers and approved by the Board of Directors of the Rio Grande Water Conservation District. - 1.22 "San Luis Creek Response Area", means that areal extent as defined by the Groundwater Rules. - 1.23 "Subdistrict", unless referring to other Subdistricts in Water Division No. 3, means Special Improvement District No. 4 of the Rio Grande Water Conservation District as decreed by the District Court in and for Saguache County, Case No. 2017CV30005, July 21, 2017. - 1.24 "Subdistrict Land" means, pursuant to section 37-48-123(d), C.R.S., all lands that are within the exterior boundaries of the Subdistrict as decreed by the District Court in and for Saguache County, Case No. 2017CV30005, July 21, 2017. - 1.25 "Subdistrict Members" means individuals or entities that own Subdistrict Land. - 1.26 "Subdistrict Wells" means wells used by Subdistrict Members that were included in a Petition to Join the Subdistrict, or as such Wells may be lawfully changed in the future. - 1.27 "Sustainable Water Supply" has the same meaning as that defined by the State of Colorado's Groundwater Rules.

-1.28 "Water Administration Year" means the period from November 1st to October 31st of the subsequent year.

-1.29 "WDID" means a unique number assigned by the Colorado Division of Water Resources to a water diversion structure to be used as an identification number.
+- 1.28 "Water Administration Year" means the period from November 1st to October 31st of the subsequent year. - 1.29 "WDID" means a unique number assigned by the Colorado Division of Water Resources to a water diversion structure to be used as an identification number.
 The structure identification number and the water district are combined to create an ID number that is unique to each structure throughout the state.